11 Best Trail Running Shoes (2023 Updated Guide)

 Overall, the consensus is that a well-cushioned shoe is best for longer distances, if only for comfort.
 Even an athlete like Anton Krupicka, one of the icons of minimalism at the beginning of his career, now favors shoes with high-stack cushioning from La Sportiva.
 Similarly, Scott Jurek was one of the main characters featured in Born to Run (2) by Christopher McDougall.
 While the book is an ode to barefoot running, the legendary ultra runner always stuck to his comfortable Brooks Cascadia.

 Also, it’s important to note that a study (3) concluded that minimalist shoes could increase the injury risk for athletes who weigh more than 157 lbs (71 kg).
 Beyond that, there was no impact.
+However, if you know that you need extra support as a heavy runner, check out our selection of the best shoes for heavy runners which includes a few trail models.

 If it’s your first pair of trail running shoes, we recommend opting for a similar level of cushioning as your road shoes.
 If it’s your first pair of running shoes, it’s wise to choose an intermediate level of cushioning and refine your selection later.